Basra97/2420-Assignment-3/README.md

 sudo nvim /etc/nginx/sites-available/webgen
 ```

 Copy and Paste the following in the server block

+>{!NOTE}
+server_name can be changed to your IP address once attained task 5.

 ```
 server {